pult/dll_load_delay/README.md

-# Pascal: DLL load delay
+# Pascal: DLL load delayed
 **Support for DelayLoading of DLLs like VC++6.0 or latest Delphi (delayed)**